LinneB/LinneBot/CONTRIBUTING.md

 For major changes, you can contact me on [Twitch](https://twitch.tv/LinneB) or you could open a Github issue with your proposed changes.

-### Linting
+### Linting and formatting

-Make sure to run `npm run lint` before commiting your changes.
+This project uses [Biome](https://biomejs.dev) for linting and formatting.
+There are NPM scripts for both if you can't be bothered to install the plugin for your editor.

-As for code style, there's no enforced style guide.
-But you can look through the source code to get the *general* idea.
+**Make sure you run `npm run lint` and `npm run format` before commiting**

 ### Conventional commits